pradel/node-instagram/README.md

 # node-instagram

-Instagram api client for node that support promises.
+Instagram api client for node that support promises and typescript.

 To see all endpoint available take a look at [instagram developer documentation](https://www.instagram.com/developer/endpoints/).